I had no intention of sharing this experience, but in my opinion, CREATING LIFE is something worthy of mention.

 That being said... my belly is occasionally sensitive to such acidic juices.
 I've learned that to successfully get through an entire 20 oz. can of pineapple, I need a full glass of water to drink while eating.
-Sometimes, by the end of the can, it's just too much liquid and I feel sick and full and in pain.
+Sometimes, by the end of the can, it's just too much liquid and I feel sick, full, and in pain.

-Slowly, over the years I've learned that I don't, in fact, have to finish the entire can.
-I could put it down and finish it later.
-I could even put it in ye olde icebox and resume consumption on an entirely different day!
-Those realizations were revelations to me.
+Slowly, over the years, I've learned that I don't, in fact, have to finish the entire can.
+I could put it down and finish it later, or I could even put it in ye olde icebox and resume consumption on an entirely different day!
+That was a revelation to me.

-Every so often and with varying degrees of success, I resorted to saving it for a later time.
-Sometimes, I would wait a little too long and find that the can of juice had started to "change", and would promptly discard it.
-After numerous times of this repeating event, I decided to just let the can sit out.
-I was tired of not grasping the concept of "remembering".
-I was also a bit intrigued by the changing situation: the firming sludge, the rusting of the can, etc.
+I usually preferred to save it for a later time.
+Though often, I would wait too long and find that the can of juice had started to "change", and I'd promptly discard it.
+This happened more often than I like to admit, and I grew tired of consistently forgetting, so I just let the can sit out.
+I was also intrigued by the changing situation: the firming sludge, the rusting of the can, etc.

 After some quick research, I learned that the fermenting of such juice is actually quite commonplace, and could yield a tasty beverage.
 I decided to leave a few more cans open and do some experimenting.